catalyst-cloud/catalystcloud-docs/source/database/managing-database.rst

 Managing your databases
 #######################

-This section will cover different ways that you are able to manage different aspects of your database instances.
+This section covers the ways that you are able to manage the different aspects of your database instances.
 These include configuring who has access to your instances, managing the size and flavor of your instances and how to activate and track the logging of your instances.
+This section follows on from the previous example in 'creating your database' It references the instance that was made in that example.

 ******************
 Configuring access